cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

-## Conclusion: When Boxcryptor or Cryptomator Are the Right Alternative for You {#conclusion}
+## Conclusion: When Boxcryptor or Cryptomator Is the Right Alternative for You {#conclusion}

 Now you know the differences between Boxcryptor and its alternative Cryptomator.
 Draw your own conclusions: